-- Why do we need rules — at home, at school, in our community, in our country?
+- Why do we need rules at home, at school, in our community, and in our country?

-- What would happen if we did not follow the rules — at home, at school, in our community, in our country?
+- What would happen if we did not follow the rules at home, at school, in our community, and in our country?

-- Who enforces rules — at home, at school, in our community, in our country?
+- Who enforces rules at home, at school, in our community, and in our country?

 Step 3: Guide the discussion to understanding the purpose of the U.S. Constitution.
 Summarize the "rules" listed in the Bill of Rights.

-Step 5: After the read aloud, brainstorm with the class what their thoughts were about rules they need in their classroom this school year to maintain order and fairness.
+Step 2: After the read aloud, brainstorm with the class what their thoughts were about rules they need in their classroom this school year to maintain order and fairness.
 Write their responses underneath the heading on the board or chart paper.
-Then place students in groups of 2-4.
-Instruct them to choose 3 rules from the list they brainstormed and generate 3 Classroom Standards.
+Then place students in groups of 2–4.
+Instruct them to choose three rules from the list they brainstormed and generate three Classroom Standards.
 Each standard should be stated in the positive.
-For example, if one of their rules was "Don't yell in the classroom," then a positively stated Classroom Standard would be: "We use our inside voices in the classroom."
-(See Examples of Classroom Standards printable)
+For example, if one of their rules was "Don't yell in the classroom," then a positively stated Classroom Standard would be "We use our inside voices in the classroom."
+See the Examples of Classroom Standards printable for more suggestions.

 - Will the posted Standards help us work together?